 11:47m, HD video, color, sound

-Thermopower weaves the concept of thermoregulation through the practices of mammals and machines.
-It introduces the American pika (Ochotona princeps), a small mountainous relative of rabbits and indicator species for the climate crisis, as a frame through which to examine the specificities of thermoregulation across humans, nonhumans, and human-designed technologies like internet data centers.
+Thermopower unfurls the biological concept of thermoregulation through examining the practices of mammals and machines.
+It does so by introducing the American pika (Ochotona princeps), a small mountainous relative of rabbits and indicator species for the climate crisis, as a frame through which to articulate the specificities of thermoregulation across human animals, nonhuman animals, and human-designed technologies like internet data centers.

-Supported by the Andy Warhol Foundation for the Arts, Redline Contemporary Art Center, and Nature, Environment, Science, Technology Studio for the Arts (NEST).
+Nature, Environment, Science, Technology Studio for the Arts (NEST)